davidruvolo51/shinyAppTutorials/responsive-datatables/README.md

-# responsive Datatables
+# Responsive Datatables in Shiny

-Learn how to create responsive data tables in shiny.
-More information coming soon!
+See the longer write up on [responsive datatables](https://davidruvolo51.github.io/shinytutorials/tutorials/responsive-tables/) for more information and usage.